Clyde Edwards-Helaire Player Prop Bets for NFL Week 14 | Kansas City vs. Las Vegas 12/12/2021

 Season Stats

-- Edwards-Helaire has ran for a team-leading 421 yards on 91 attempts (35.1 yards per game) and scored one touchdown.
+- Edwards-Helaire has taken 91 attempts for a team-leading 421 rushing yards (35.1 per game) with one touchdown.

 - He has received 91 of his team's 294 carries this season (31.0%).